Production Accounting for Film and Television

 Amazing Education For Busy Professionals

-This program packs rich learnings into 12 three-hour modules over 6 weeks, so you can put your new skills to work right away.
-With evening modules, you don’t need to put your life on pause to grow your career.
+This program packs rich learnings into a focused format, so you can put your new skills to work right away.
+Designed for working professionals, it helps you grow your career without putting your life on pause.

 Stand Out From The Crowd